 In spin glasses, the situation is more interesting.
 In the Sherrington-Kirkpatrick (SK) model, finite-size corrections have been computed numerically in a wide range of $N$, the number of spins, up to $N=O(10^4)$.
 The numerical data for the energy density in the low-temperature region have been fitted to

 with a non-trivial exponent $\omega<1$, because the spin glass phase is marginally stable.
-The Hessian at the saddle point, besides being singular at the critical point, is also singular in the whole low temperature phase, where it presents a complex pattern of zero modes: there is an infinite number of zero modes that accumulate toward zero \cite{de1984spin}.
+The Hessian at the saddle point, besides being non-invertible at the critical point, is also non-invertible in the whole low-temperature phase: there is an infinite number of zero modes that accumulate toward zero \cite{de1984spin}.
 This implies finite size corrections larger than $O(1/N)$ and an exponent $\omega$ that takes a value smaller than $1$.
 Its determination is the concern of the present section.
 Previous numerical simulations \cite{boettcher2005extremal, palassini2008ground, boettcher2010simulations, billoire2006numerical} as well as some theoretical attempts \cite{aspelmeier2008finite} estimated $\omega=2/3$; however, this value is not grounded in any solid theory, and an oversimplified computation \cite{parisi2019study} gives $\omega=4/5$.

 Here, we relate the computation of $\omega$ to our computation of the mode locking integral.
 We show that the value $\omega=2/3$ is incorrect and argue that the correct one is $\omega=3/4$, with possible logarithmic corrections that we systematically neglect.
-The resulting asymptotic behaviour of the free-energy density is (neglecting logarithms)
+The resulting asymptotic behavior of the free-energy density is

-Let us derive the analytical result.
-As previously exploited by Billoire \cite{billoire2006numerical}, our starting point is the Guerra-Toninelli formula \cite{guerra:02}, which relates finite-size corrections to the susceptibility of the Gibbs state against a random coupling between two systems with otherwise independent disordered couplings.

-The general idea is to construct a model that interpolates between two systems with $N$ sites and one with $2N$ sites.
+As previously exploited by Billoire \cite{billoire2006numerical}, our starting point is the Guerra-Toninelli formula \cite{guerra:02}, which relates finite-size corrections to a generalization of the mode-locking integral, by constructing a model that interpolates between two systems with $N$ sites and one with $2N$ sites.
 We write its Hamiltonian as

 where $\sigma_i^k\equiv\{\sigma_i,\ldots,\sigma_k\}$ and